MBrandone/tractor-v2-module-federation/README.md

 Dev-Mode watches for changes in your server-side code.
 It does not watch for changes in your client-side JS and CSS code.
 This is built once on start.

+## How to deploy

+### To deploy in GCP
+Make sure you have terraform installed.

+In infrastructure/terraform/main.tf, put :
+- your GCP project id
+- your domain name

+In rsbuild.config of each micro-frontend, verify the domain name is correct.

+Then
+`cd infrastructure/terraform && terraform init && terraform plan && terraform apply`

+Then run github-actions pipeline `deploy-app` to deploy built source code in GCP Cloud Bucket.
+Then redirect your domain to the load balancer IP (for brm.ovh, on ovh interface).
+Pay attention, deployment of ssl certification with GCP can take to 1 hour.

 ## Contribute and Build Your Own

 Visit the [Tractor Store Website](https://micro-frontends.org/tractor-store/#contribute) for more details.